 agents command in the MySQL Cluster Manager client.

 If the account you are currently using has Administrator privileges, you can simply start cmd.exe.
 Otherwise, you must run the command prompt program as the Administrator.
 To do this, first locate a shortcut to the command prompt.
-On most Windows systems, you can do this using the Start Menu.
-Find (or , in some Windows versions), then navigate to .
-Under , right-click on the menu item.
-From the context menu that appears, select .
-You can see how this looks on a typical Windows system in the next figure.
+You can do this by typing

 If a Windows UAC dialog referring to cmd.exe appears, click to allow the command prompt to run as Administrator and thus to continue.
 You should now have a command prompt window open on your desktop, running a session with Administrator privileges.